INSTRUCTOR-LED, LIVE, VIRTUAL FORMAT | Daily Morning & Afternoon Sessions

 * Optimal oil and gas decisions and operations enhance the success of a company, which in turn, enhances your career

 Mark Cronshaw, PhD is a principal with Resource Economics, LLC in Boulder, Colorado.
 He has years of experience as a resource economist, financial analyst, and engineer.
 His domestic and international projects have included valuation, gas market development, regulatory review, project planning, cost contingency, and assessment.
+Mark recently published a textbook, ““Energy in Perspective” which provides a broad coverage of energy supply and use.
 He has taught at the Colorado School of Mines and the University of Colorado.
 Dr. Cronshaw has a PhD from Stanford, an MBA from Southern Methodist, and MS (Chem.E.) from Caltech and a BA (Chem.E.) from Cambridge UK.
 Mark’s extensive combination of experience in economics, business and engineering, brings a rare perspective on many aspects of oil and gas opportunities.

 YOU WILL LEARN:

 * How to make optimal decisions in the oil and gas industry